hoonzis/hoonzis.github.io/_drafts/2016-02-25-generating-payoff-charts-fsharp-javascript.md

 	- Style (American/European)
 	- Premium (the price)

-Payoff chart, shows us how much we earn when the stock moves up or down
-- Example: Call with strike 45, Premium: 2.5
+Payoff chart, shows us how much we earn when the stock moves up or down.
+Bellow is the payoff chart of *Call* option with strike 45, Premium: 2.5.

 ![call](https://raw.githubusercontent.com/hoonzis/hoonzis.github.io/master/images/optionscharts/call.png)

 ### Strategies

 - Traders can buy or sell multiple options in the same time
 - Multiple options bought at the same time make up strategies
-- Example: Call Spread
+- Example of such strategy can be a **Call Spread**
 	- Buying a call
 	- Selling a call with higher strike